-Kaplan Turbine & Francis Turbine-Components, Working, Adv & Limitations, Applications:
+Kaplan Turbine and Francis Turbine PDF-Components, Working, Adv & Limitations, Applications:

 In the last session, we had discussed the Introduction to Hydraulic Turbines, Pelton Wheel Turbine, Centrifugal pump & Reciprocating pump in a detailed way.
 Therefore, in this article, we can discuss both the Kaplan Turbine and Reaction Turbine so that we can complete the session of Hydraulic Turbines.